 No classes are held on federal and state holidays or public school breaks.

 In order to get an administrator’s license, candidates must have the SEI endorsement which can be obtained in one of 3 ways:

 2. Complete the teacher’s SEI course (45 hrs) or

 ELI offers the administrator’s SEI course (endorsed by DESE).
 This course is offered in the fall (approximately 5 sessions) and is held one day a week separate from the regularly held Thursday afternoon ELI sessions.
-If a candidate already has completed the Teacher SEI course it is not necessary to take this optional course.
-The ELI course does not cover the requirement of 45 hours for teachers.
+If a candidate has already completed the Teacher SEI course it is not necessary to take this optional course.
+The ELI course does not satisfy the requirement of 45 hours for teachers.

 The 18 month program consists of graduate course-work and a supervised practicum and may be completed while maintaining a full-time teaching or administrative position.
 For more information email: email@example.com